tobikli/ba-thesis/content/introduction.typ

 From an operational perspective, universities must simultaneously serve large cohorts of students, often under strict time constraints.
 Without systematic scalability testing, institutions risk performance bottlenecks and failures that can jeopardize entire examinations.
 Therefore, automated verification and realistic load simulations are essential to quality assurance in digital learning environments.

 === Scientific Perspective
-From a scientific standpoint, testing interactive web applications such as cloud-based IDEs remains a challenging and underexplored problem.
+From a scientific standpoint, testing interactive web applications such as cloud-based IDEs remains a challenging and underexplored problem @marin:2011:TestingFutureWeb.
 End-to-end testing approaches must account for asynchronous user interactions, real-time feedback, and integration with external services.
 Furthermore, scalability testing in cloud-native education infrastructure introduces unique challenges: hundreds of parallel user sessions, varying network conditions, and the need to reproduce realistic student workflows.
 Existing research on Software-as-a-Service (SaaS) testing and performance engineering @tsai:2011:TestingScalabilitySaaS provides valuable foundations, but the educational use case introduces distinct requirements regarding fairness, reliability, and usability.

 By addressing both functional correctness and load behavior in a unified framework, this thesis contributes to ongoing research in end-to-end testing, performance engineering, and educational technology.
 The results enhance Theia Cloud's reliability within Artemis and provide transferable insights for designing and testing other cloud-based educational systems.